PantheonPlusSH0ES/PantheonPlusSH0ES.github.io/README.md

   ```

 ## Notes
-* The H1 rendered the top of the html comes from the setting in `_config.yml` does not appear in the github rendered page.
 * Github will render raw URLs as links, but you must use proper markdown construction for it to work on pages
 * If you do a relative link to a markdown file without the extension, it will be rendered in html correctly, for example relative [./sample](./sample).
 Unfortunately, when rendered in Github the relative link will give a 404 error.
 To preserve compatiblity of both, if use use the `.md` extension in the relative link — it will render correctly in both html and gihub and both will function as links to the correct place, for example see [./sample.md](./sample.md).
 You do not need to do this with `/` which will render `README.md` as `index.html`